-In centralized kitchens, testing of Food sample is periodically conducted and the reports are shared with the concerned officers of block and district.
+In centralized kitchens, once in 3 months testing of Food sample is periodically conducted and the reports are shared with the concerned officers of block and district.

-2.14.10 Whether NGO is receiving grant from other organization for the mid day meal.
+2.14.10 Whether NGOs/ Trusts/Temples/Gurudwara/Jails etc. is receiving grant from other organization for the mid day meal.
 If so, the details thereof.